nelsonlaw/AccountManager/README.md

   * Pro:
     * Cleaner and easier to understand application logic
   * Con:
-    * Worse performance, can introduce slowness on other read only query, but can be remedied with MVCC support
+    * Worse performance, can introduce slowness on other read only query
     * Need to handle deadlock, possibly by sequentially locking database row in id order.

 ### Other alternative architecture